 Based in Portland, Oregon, Furtado played one of the first shows at the original Alibi Ale Works on E. Enterprise Street.
 He’s a longtime favorite at Tahoe, playing numerous times in the area, especially the Crystal Bay Casino.

-“We’ll have some fun with this one because we’ve done it before with drums, but not with this trio,” Furtado said.
+“We’ll have some fun with this one because we’ve done it before with drums, but not with this trio,” Furtado said before the show.
 “It’s a fun concept.
 Maybe slightly more grassy, I guess.”